vaibhavjain882/wordpressstack/README.md

 **What it does** - Creates a service in the "wordpress" namespace called wordpress

+Replace the <WP_DB_HOST> placeholder in the deployment.yaml file with the output of the command "terraform output rds_db_endpoint" which needs to be run in the "terraform" directory

 ```
 $ kubectl apply -f deployment.yaml
 ```

 **What it does** - Creates a deployment in the "wordpress" namespace called wordpress

+Run the command "terraform output public_subnet_ids" in the "terraform" directory.
+This gives a list of public subnet IDs.
+Replace the <COMMA_SEPARATED_PUBLIC_SUBNETS> placeholder in the ingress.yaml file with the public subnet IDs separated by commas

 ```
 $ kubectl apply -f ingress.yaml